lre-pto/lre-pto.github.io/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
-title: Welcome to Lantern Road PTO!
+title: Home
 ---

+# Welcome to Lantern Road PTO!

 ## Current PTO Officers and Contacts